 Work with the department and the faculty submitter(s) to assure that all applications meet Chancellor’s Office guidelines and any additional guidelines established by Santa Rosa Junior College.

-Recommends that the Education Planning and Coordinating Committee forward to the Curriculum Review Committee those majors that are ready to be submitted for Chancellor's approval.
+Recommends that the Education Planning and Coordinating Committee forward to the Curriculum Review Committee those majors and certificates that are ready to be submitted for Chancellor's approval.

 Makes recommendations regarding policies or procedures to improve the major or certificate development or review processes.